casper-network/docs-redux/condor/validator-rewards.md

 * Signature creation
 * Signature publication

 Note that we expect very little, if any, rewards to be allocated for block proposals on mainnet, but the feature remains available.
+[WHY DO WE VOLUNTARILY SPEND A BIG PORTION OF A DOCUMENT TALKING ABOUT A NEW FEATURE AND THEN ESSENTIALLY EVALUATE IT AS ALMOST POINTLESS?
+IMHO I WOULDN'T INCLUDE THIS SENTENCE IN THE DOCUMENT, SINCE WHAT IS "LITTLE" AND WHAT IS "A LOT" IS VERY SUBJECTIVE]

 The rewards apportioned to a block, under nominal operating conditions, are the same as they are under 1.X, that is, they amount to total supply at last era's end multiplied by an inflation factor derived from the chainspec.
 "Nominal" here means that all rounds result in a finalized block and that all finality signatures are collected and published.